GRUNTZ-ML/JoyDebouncer/README.md

    * Click **START**.
 The virtual Xbox 360 controller will be created.
    * Test inputs on [Gamepad Tester](https://gamepad-tester.net/).
 Verify that the Xbox 360 virtual controller responds smoothly without double inputs.
    * Click **STOP** when you are finished using the program.

+ ## ⚠️ Known Limitations & Trade-offs

+Since this project was built as a personal solution with the help of AI, there are several known technical limitations.
+Experienced developers are more than welcome to fork and improve these areas!

+### 1. Polling Rate Consistency & CPU Usage
+* Depending on the polling rate measurement tool used (e.g., GamepadLa / Polling 2), the polling rate can fluctuate:
+  * **Normal Mode:** Stable around `600–700 Hz` (~2–3% CPU usage).
+  * **High Performance Mode:** Reaches up to `900–1000 Hz` (or higher in raw ticks), providing noticeably smoother stick responsiveness close to a native controller, at the cost of higher CPU usage (~8–9% on a Ryzen 5 7600).
+* Stick movement interpolation/resolution might not be 100% identical to a native controller due to execution loop timing and DInput-to-Virtual Xbox translation.

+### 2. No Haptic Feedback / Vibration (Rumble)
+* Force feedback (vibration) is currently not supported.
+* The virtual controller does not pass rumble signals back to the hidden physical controller.
+Attempting to bridge rumble feedback produced unstable code, so this feature was omitted.

+### 3. Requires DirectInput (DInput) Mode
+* Physical controllers must be set to **DInput** mode so HidHide can effectively block them from Windows and Steam.
+* Older DirectInput API handles mapping differently than modern XInput, but as long as Steam reads the generated Virtual Xbox 360 controller, it functions seamlessly for games.

+### 4. Digital Triggers Only (No Analog Trigger Support)
+* Triggers (LT/RT) are currently mapped as **Digital Buttons** (ON/OFF only).
+* Progressive analog trigger input (e.g., half-press for throttle control in racing games) is not supported in the current codebase.

+---

+> 📝 **Tested Hardware & Polling Rate Note:**
+> This application was tested using two physical controllers: the **8BitDo Ultimate 2C Wireless** and the **GameSir T3 Lite Tegenaria** (both natively supporting a 1000Hz polling rate).
+The reported virtual controller polling rates were measured based on these specific devices.
+>
+> Please note that results may vary for other controller models with natively higher or lower polling rates.
+It remains unverified whether the virtual controller will match or maintain these exact polling rates when paired with different physical hardware.

+---

+> 💡 **Summary for Users:**
+> Despite these limitations, **JoyDebouncer completely eliminates button chattering/double inputs**.
+For most casual and action games, it offers a solid and reliable experience without needing hardware repairs!